flipt-io/flipt-client-sdks/flipt-client-node/README.md

 To work around this issue, it is recommended to run your tests with the `--pool=forks` flag.

 See [#169](https://github.com/flipt-io/flipt-client-sdks/issues/169) for more information.

+## Contributing

+Contributions are welcome!
+Please feel free to open an issue or submit a Pull Request.

+## License

+This project is licensed under the [MIT License](LICENSE).